 LIMITED TAKE-OUT SERVICE

 The Vortex is not a “take-out” restaurant.
 We are a neighborhood bar, so our “dine-in” guests will ALWAYS be our first priority.
-We do offer take-out service to our customers whenever it is feasible, but this option may be suspended during peak business periods.
+We ONLY offer take-out service when it is feasible to do so.
+Please understand that this option may be suspended during peak business periods.

 ● THIS IS HOW YOU’LL KNOW

 If our staff is too busy to answer the phone, that’s a pretty good indication that we are not accepting take-out orders at the moment.
 If we do answer, and we tell you that we’re not accepting take-out orders, please don’t be rude about it.
 We’re just reporting a fact.
 Besides, there are plenty of other options available in Atlanta for “to-go” food, and delivery.

 When take-out orders are being accepted, they can be placed by phone until 8:00 pm.
 After that time, take-out orders will only be accepted when made in-person, on-premise with the bartender.

 ● PACKAGING FEE

 A 5% packaging fee is added to all take-out orders.